Edb83/self-isolution/TESTING.md

 **To be able to edit or remove content created by users**

 - The admin (user with username of "admin") has the same view of the site as other users so as to more easily determine which activities they have added personally.
-However, from the View Activity page they have the same options as the activity's owner to click a button to edit or delete the activity.
+However, from the View Activity page they have the same options as the activity's owner to tap/click a button to edit or delete the activity.

 **To be able to add, edit or remove categories**

-- The admin has the ability to add a new category either by clicking the pulsing "+" button on the Categories page, or via the additional Navbar or Footer option.
+- The admin has the ability to add a new category either by tapping/clicking the pulsing "+" button on the Categories page, or via the additional Navbar or Footer option.
-- The admin can edit or delete a category in much the same was as a user would edit an activity, by clicking on the respective button within the category's card on the Categories page.
+- The admin can edit or delete a category in much the same was as a user would edit an activity, by tapping/clicking on the respective button within the category's card on the Categories page.
 - The Add and Edit Category pages are consistent with the Add and Edit Activity pages.
 - From the Edit Category page the admin can change the summary and image of the category, but not it's name so as to prevent awkward impacts on the associated activities.
 - On choosing to delete a category, a modal pops up to confirm the action.